Averyy/esphome-devices/README.md

 # ESPHome Custom Devices Collection

-A collection of my custom ESPHome devices for various home monitoring and automation tasks.
-Each device is designed with power efficiency in mind, typically using solar power and deep sleep modes for extended battery life.
+A collection of my custom ESPHome devices.
+Each device is designed for solving a specific problem and with power efficiency in mind.
+Uses solar power and deep sleep modes for extended battery life.

 ## Projects

 ### Water Radar Device

 A system that monitors underground water cistern levels using a mmWave radar sensor.
-Transmits readings to Firestore via WiFi.
-Uses non-contact radar technology, solving condensation issues that affect ultrasonic sensors.
+Measures distance to water level and transmits reading to Firestore via WiFi.

 [View Water Radar Documentation](water-radar/README.md) | [View Configuration](water-radar/water-radar.yaml)

 ### Propane Angle Device

 A system that monitors propane tank levels using a magnetic hall effect angle sensor (AS5600).
-Measures the tank's dial gauge angle and transmits data via cellular (Notecard) connectivity, ideal for locations without WiFi coverage.
+Measures the direction of the tank's dial gauge and transmits via cellular (Notecard) connectivity.

 [View Propane Angle Documentation](propane-angle/README.md) | [View Configuration](propane-angle/propane-angle.yaml)

-### Water TOF Device
+### Water TOF Device (Depreciated)

 A system that monitors underground water cistern levels using a Time-of-Flight sensor (VL53L1X).
-Includes a pre-heating mechanism to remove condensation from the sensor lens.
-Transmits readings to Firestore via WiFi.
-Struggles in humid environments (my main use case is an underground cistern), so I've discontinued development of it.
+Struggled with humidity, so it has a pre-heating resistor setup to defog the lens.
+I've stopped using it and switched to mmWave radar, but left it up as an example since it works.

 [View Water TOF Documentation](water-tof/README.md) | [View Configuration](water-tof/water-tof.yaml)